Karaite Judaism: Karaism in Rabbinic Jewish opinion

 Orthodox Judaism also notes that the Torah was never meant to be observed as a personal covenant between the individual Jew and God, but a national covenant wherein the Torah functions as the constitution of Israel as a whole.
 Orthodox Jews point out that the Torah could never be enforced as a national law, as it was during the time of Joshua, King David, and Ezra, if every individual Jew had their own opinion on how to observe its commandments.
 In order for the Torah to properly govern the Jewish people, and for its laws be legally enforced with the punishments and penalties prescribed in the Torah, those laws must be legislated and clearly defined by a ruling Sanhedrin.
 Karaites counter that the enforcement of the Torah on a national scale can only be legislated by the descendants of Zadok in the Temple in Jerusalem as per the Torah (Deuteronomy 17) and prophets (Ezekiel 44), not by a collection of opinions by various rabbis.

 For Karaites, in sum, the rabbinic interpretations above, as codified in oral law, are only one form of interpretation.
-They are not divinely ordained, and they are neither binding halakhah nor practical religious law.
+They are not divinely ordained, and they are neither binding halakha nor practical religious law.